Last updated on 13th June 2024

 The goal of the Six Sigma methodology is, quite simply, a defect-free process.
 This means that, in contrast to agile methodologies which promote iteration and creative variation from stakeholders throughout the process, Six Sigma is a highly structured methodology.
 It prizes organisation, efficiency and scientific data at each stage, since the end goal is precision and reliability.

-How Six Sigma works
+How does Six Sigma work?

 The goal of Six Sigma is to have a defect-free process.
-There are 5 key phases used to achieve this: Define, measure, analyse, improve, and control.
-These are sometimes known by their acronym DMAIC.
+There are 5 key phases used to achieve this:

 Six Sigma can be easily implemented by following these phases.
 The first phase, define, is all about defining the scope of the project or identifying the problem you’re trying to solve.
 Then you measure your current process and/or capabilities, and analyse the data collected.
 From there, you work to improve performance based on the data.
 The last phase, control, is all about implementing your new and improved process.